Tips and Tools for Effective Workplace Communication

 The COVID-19 pandemic has brought about significant changes to work and workplace communication across numerous industries.
-More businesses find themselves in the process of navigating the effective transitioning from in-person to virtual business.
+More businesses find themselves in the process of navigating the effective transition from in-person to virtual business.

 Working from home (also known as remote work and telework) has become the “new normal” for many companies due to the pandemic.
 This accelerated digital shift also redefines the way we communicate and the function of workplace communication.

-With many teams working from home, organizations (now) focus (more) on managing virtual workplace communication via use of communication tools.
-The significant increase in businesses investing in communication technology due to the pandemic signals the direct connection communication and productivity have.
+With many teams working from home, organizations (now) focus (more) on managing virtual workplace communication via the use of communication tools.
+The significant increase in businesses investing in communication technology due to the pandemic signals the direct connection between communication and productivity.

 Results of the 2017 GMAC Corporate Recruiters Survey show that employers rank and consider communication skills, followed by teamwork and technical skills, most important when hiring new employees.
 According to the study, companies consider communication skills twice as important as managerial skills.

-Workplace communication plays a vital role in the development of an organization and is a central aspect in completing any job.
-Without communication there will be limited progress on tasks, projects, and the development of company goals.
+Workplace communication plays a vital role in the development of an organization and is a central aspect of completing any job.
+Without communication, there will be limited progress on tasks, projects, and the development of company goals.